wearehanno/oskar/README.md

 - `mongo.url` (or `MONGOLAB_URI` for Heroku) defines the url to your MongoDB database (to create a mongoDB on Heroku, go to https://elements.heroku.com/addons/mongolab).
 This will be automatically generated if you create a MongoLab database as described below ("Setting up Oskar on Heroku") in step 4.
 - `slack.token` (or `SLACK_TOKEN` for Heroku) is the token of your team's Slackbot (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)

+### Post all feedback messages to a group or channel

-If you want to broadcast all user feedback to a channel instead of to each user individually:
+If you want to broadcast all user feedback to a channel instead of sending every status message to each user on your team via direct message, you can set the `slack.channelId` (or `CHANNEL_ID` for Heroku) config variable.

-- `slack.channelId` (or `CHANNEL_ID` for Heroku) defines the channel where Oskar will broadcast all user messages.
-Add this parameter if you don't want Oskar to send the status feedback to each user's direct message channel.
-On Heroku, don't add quotes around the parameter, just the channel ID: CXXXXXX.
+This defines the channel or group where Oskar will broadcast all user messages.
+On Heroku, don't add quotes around the parameter, just the channel ID: `CXXXXXX`.

 You can find out our your Slack channel IDs [here](https://api.slack.com/methods/channels.list/test).

-Additionally you can disable specific channels or users:
+### Additionally you can disable specific channels or users:

-- `slack.disabledUsers` (or `DISABLED_USERS` for Heroku) to disable **users** if you want specific people on your team to not receive any Oskar messages at all (Go [here](https://api.slack.com/methods/users.list/test) to find out your user IDs).
-When using Heroku, make sure to put the list IDs into quotes like this: "UXXXXXX", "UYYYYYY"
+Set `slack.disabledUsers` (or `DISABLED_USERS` for Heroku) to disable specific **users** if you want certain people on your team to not receive any Oskar messages at all.
+Go [here](https://api.slack.com/methods/users.list/test) to find out your user IDs.
+When using Heroku, be sure to put the list IDs into quotes like this: "UXXXXXX", "UYYYYYY"

-- `slack.disabledChannels` (or `DISABLED_CHANNELS` for Heroku) to disable **channels** that Oskar is part of (Go [here](https://api.slack.com/methods/channels.list/test) to find out your channel IDs).
-When using Heroku, be sure to put the user IDs into quotes like this: "CXXXXXX", "CYYYYYY"
+Set `slack.disabledChannels` (or `DISABLED_CHANNELS` for Heroku) to disable **channels** that Oskar is part of (Go [here](https://api.slack.com/methods/channels.list/test) to find out your channel IDs).
+When using Heroku, be sure to put the user IDs into quotes like this: `"CXXXXXX", "CYYYYYY"`.

+### Configure dashboard password protection

 By default your dashboard is protected via a simple HTTP auth mechanism. (we'll try to improve this in the future)
 - `auth.username` and `auth.password` (or `AUTH_USERNAME` and `AUTH_PASSWORD` for Heroku) define your login data for the dashboard.
 Make sure to share those with your team.

-See the following instructions if you set up Oskar for the first time.

 # Development and Contributing